|

 it" say the Jewish-Israeli parents who send their offspring to the army

 year after year, generation after generation.
-"Our enemies have designs
+"The whole

 world is against us", and "we're all better off if it's my son in there,